 Health Indicator Report of Births from Unintended Pregnancies

 NotesQuestion: "Thinking back to just before you got pregnant, how did you feel about becoming pregnant?" (check one answer).
 Answer Options: I wanted to be pregnant sooner, I wanted to be pregnant later, I wanted to be pregnant then, I didn't want to be pregnant then or at any time in the future, or I wasn't sure what I wanted.
-Women who wanted to be pregnant later or didn't want to be pregnant were categorized as having an unintended pregnancy. [[br]] [[br]]*Use caution when interpreting San Juan, Southeast, and Summit as the estimates have a relative standard error greater than 30% and do not meet UDOH standards for reliability. ** Wasatch has been suppressed as the estimate has a relative standard error greater than 50% and does not meet UDOH standards for reliability.
-Prior to 2015 San Juan County was part of the Southeast Local Health District.
-In 2015 the San Juan County Local Health District was formed.
-Data reported are for all years using the current boundaries.
+Women who wanted to be pregnant later or didn't want to be pregnant were categorized as having an unintended pregnancy. [[br]] [[br]]*Use caution when interpreting Southeast, and Summit as the estimates have a relative standard error greater than 30% which does not meet UDOH standards for reliability. ** Wasatch and San Juan have been suppressed as the estimate have a relative standard error greater than 50% which does not meet UDOH standards for reliability.

 Data SourceUtah Pregnancy Risk Assessment Monitoring System (PRAMS), Utah Department of Health